gotoz/runq/README.md

 ## Networking
 runq uses Macvtap devices to connect Qemu VirtIO interfaces to Docker bridges.
-By default a single ethernet interface is created.
+By default a single Ethernet interface is created.
 Multiple networks can be used by connecting a container to the networks before start.
 See [test/integration/net.sh](test/integration/net.sh) as an example.